-Challenge 3: Highly-skewed features.
-In addition to missing data, highly-skewed features are another issue that may reduce the sample's representativeness and bias the effect of PTSD screening, especially for minority groups.
+3.3.3.
+Challenge 3: Highly Skewed Features.
+In addition to missing data, highly skewed features are another issue that may reduce the sample's representativeness and bias the effect of PTSD screening, especially for minority groups.

-This study addresses Challenges 2 and 3 by adopting a GL_2 -regularized BN learning algorithm to reduce the model complexity.
-The multiple imputation (MI) method handles missing data in training set for model learning.
+This study addresses Challenges 2 and 3 by adopting a $GL_2$ -regularized BN learning algorithm to reduce the model complexity.
+The multiple imputations (MI) method handles missing data in the training set for model learning.

-Challenge 4: Large search space of network structures.
-Learning a BN structure from data is NP-hard because the network structure has to be a directed acyclic graph (DAG).
-As our task is to construct a BN with 15 nodes from more than 1 million data instances, many commonly-used methods are computationally intractable.
+3.3.4.
+Challenge 4: Large Search Space of Network Structures.
+Learning a BN structure from data are NP-hard because the network structure has to be a DAG.
+As our task is to construct a BN with 15 nodes from more than 1 million data instances, many commonly used methods are computationally intractable.
 In this study, we adopt an ordering-based search strategy and integrate it with domain knowledge to improve our structure learning algorithm efficiency.